upyun/lua-resty-checkups/README.md

     lua_shared_dict locks 1m;
     lua_shared_dict config 10m;

-if you use stream subsystem, you should put these lines into `stream` block of your Nginx config file.
+If you use stream subsystem, you should put these lines into `stream` block of your Nginx config file.

     lua_package_path "/path/to/lua-resty-checkups/lib/?.lua;/path/to/config.lua;;";